slowernews/hamster-system/README.md

 Hamster-GTD
 ===========

 Organize your documents and workflow.
-Boost productivity while reducing your stress with an ultra-simple implementation of [GTD](http://en.wikipedia.org/wiki/Getting_Things_Done)<sup> 1</sup> using [Evernote](https://www.evernote.com/referral/Registration.action?sig=3ce24e3db69e37fbf772dab92921127b&uid=52016286)<sup> 4</sup> and a paper notebook.
+Boost productivity while reducing your stress with an ultra-simple system inspired in [GTD](http://en.wikipedia.org/wiki/Getting_Things_Done)<sup> 1</sup> using [Evernote](https://www.evernote.com/referral/Registration.action?sig=3ce24e3db69e37fbf772dab92921127b&uid=52016286)<sup> 4</sup> and a paper notebook.

 ###So, how can you start?